Rmorbey/Russell-CV/README.md

 #### A creative, detail orientated, quick learner who works on his feet ####

 * I've worked on several different productions that required different forms and styles of pupperty.
 Built entirely from scratch, usually from studying an image, or source material and spending a large amount of time thoroughly planning how it would function and how the performer intended to use it.
 From building a simple mechanical parrot handle umbrella for a show about Mary poppins, to constructing three cardboard Bunraku styled puppets for a telling of Shakespeare's Richard III.
 These skills helped me during my projects, because of my eye for detail I was able to fix bugs, find mistakes and assist with errors.
+This helped in building good quality, well tested code.

 * While working full time as an SEN TA, I would also be juggling learning lines for productions on a short time scale.
 Often having to be off script in under a day or two, as well as doing the required research to fully fulfill the characters needs and journey.
 These skills helped while learning new languages and frameworks.
 On one of our projects I was given a seed project to work from in a framework I had never seen before.
 I was able to build an understanding around it in a few days, especially learning from testing it.

 * Working in a devised, movement and clowning based practice, I had to be ready to adapt and be quick on my toes.
 Being able to react and develop ideas and impulses in a group of performers while building a harmonious product.
 The skills of collaboration helped during my projects as I was able to quickly adapt and work with different pairing partners as well as change course from one way of thinking to another.

 ## Where I've been learning ( Education )